 Amazon chose to build The Spheres over the last seven years at its original Seattle headquarters with the goal of “inspiring” its employees to generate new ideas through immersion in nature and chance encounters with fellow employees that wouldn’t normally take place in such a big organization.

 Along with all the plants, there are waterfalls, a river, a four-story tall living wall, walkways and what Amazon describes as “unconventional” treehouse type meeting spaces intended to spark creativity.
 The climate is kept at 72 degrees with 60 percent humidity, meant to simulate the Costa Rican Central Valley.
 Perfect conditions for plants AND people.

-The Spheres will become part of Amazon’s guided campus tours, and members of the public can see a portion of The Spheres called “The Understory,” an “immersive, 360 degree exhibit,” by appointment starting this week.
+The Spheres will become part of Amazon’s guided campus tours, and members of the public can see a portion of The Spheres called “The Understory,” an “immersive, 360 degree exhibit,” by appointment.

 While at the Cities Alive Conference last fall, I had the opportunity to walk down to The Spheres and see it for myself.
 Still under construction, I was unable to ‘get it’ back then.
 Count me in on a tour on my next trip north.